RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 functions that the hierarchy needs to use the new class is extremely important for reusing existing code.

-We categorized the logic gates based on the number of input lines.
-The AND gate has two input lines.
-The OR gate also has two input lines.
-NOT gates have one input line.
-The ``BinaryGate`` class will be a subclass of ``LogicGate`` and will add two input lines.
-The ``UnaryGate`` class will also subclass ``LogicGate`` but will have only a single input line.
+We categorized the logic gates based on the number of input lines, as shown in :ref:`Figure 11 <fig_gates>`: the AND gate and OR gate both have two input lines, whereas the NOT gate has only one. ``LogicGate`` has two subclasses: ``BinaryGate``, which will add two input lines, and ``UnaryGate``, which will have only a single input line.
-In computer circuit design, these lines are sometimes called “pins” so we will use that terminology in our implementation.
+In computer circuit design, these lines are sometimes called *pins*, so we will use that terminology in our implementation.

+:ref:`Listing 9 <lst_logicgateclass>` and :ref:`Listing 10 <lst_logicgateclass>` implement these two
+classes.
+The constructors in both of these classes start with an explicit call to the constructor of the parent class using the parent's ``__init__`` method.
+When creating an instance of the ``BinaryGate`` class, we first want to initialize any data items that are inherited from ``LogicGate``.
+In this case, that means the label for the gate.
+The constructor then goes on to add the two input lines (``pin_a`` and ``pin_b``).
+This is a very common pattern that you should always use when building class hierarchies.
+Child class constructors need to call parent class constructors and then move on to their own distinguishing data.

 .. _lst_binarygateclass: